przemq20/tk-2022/README.md

 -   `create_app.py` - utility script for creating the Flask application,
 -   `animal_module.py` - the main class responsible for the handling of the requests and running the model,
 -   `__main__.py` - the main script for the animal module.

+### Things Module

+The things module is a Flask REST server that resides in the things module directory.
+It contains the following:

+-   `/test` - directory, where test-related utils are defined,
+-   `check_json.py` - utility script for checking the validity of the JSON request,
+-   `create_app.py` - utility script for creating the Flask application,
+-   `things_module.py` - the main class responsible for the handling of the requests and running the model,
+-   `__main__.py` - the main script for the things module.

 ### People Module